DLI Elementary Programs

 Sand Springs students go to Legacy Jr. High.
 The high school is Layton High.

 Buffalo Point students go to Syracuse Jr. High.
 The high school is Syracuse High.

 Canyon Creek students go to Farmington Junior HIgh.
 The high school is Farmington High.

 Lincoln Elementary students will go to North Layton Jr. High.
 These students will likely attend Northridge High School.

 Chinese Immersion in Davis School District

 Junior High Continuation and High School Bridge Programs

 Stewart elementary students continue their Chinese studies at Centerville Junior High and will then attend Viewmont High school.

 Syracuse elementary students continue at Syracuse Junior HIgh and will then attend Syracuse High School.

-Heritage elementary students will continue at Centennial Junior High for one year.
-They will then attend junior high #17 which is currently under construction.
-They will attend the bridge program at Layton High School.
+Heritage elementary students will continue at Shoreline Jr. High and will then attend Layton High School.

 1924 S Doral Drive